Paymentshield/api-docs/source/includes/_quote.md

 **QuoteStatus**                | Reflects the state of the quote in the Paymentshield system.
 A new quote will have a status of 'QUOTESRETRIEVED'
 **ProductId**                  | Confirmation of the ProductId sent on the quote request.
 **QuoteSessionId**             | A reference unique to a series of linked quotes.
-**QuoteSessionContinuationUri**| A continuation url that can be used to transfer the user to the Paymentshield quote and apply journey to continue the session.
+**QuoteSessionContinuationUri**| A continuation URI that can be used to transfer the user to the Paymentshield quote and apply journey to continue the session.
-**QuoteRequestContinuationUri**| A continuation url that can be used to transfer the user to the Paymentshield quote and apply journey to continue the quote request.
+**QuoteRequestContinuationUri**| A continuation URI that can be used to transfer the user to the Paymentshield quote and apply journey to continue the quote request.
 **QuoteDate**                  | Confirmation of the date and time the quote was created in our system.
 **QuoteExpiryDate**            | The received quote can be applied for up to the Quote Expiry Date.
 **IsMultiTier**                | A flag set in our back end system that determines the number of alternative quotes that we will return in the quote response.